 - Patriotic Union of Kurdistan (PUK)

 In 2013 the Islamic State of Iraq (ISI), a Sunni Arab rebellious group that was formed following a merger of different Iraqi insurgent groups, started expanding rapidly to parts outside Iraq.
 The group adopted the name of Islamic State of Iraq and the Levant (ISIL) in 2013 and proclaimed itself an Islamic State (IS) in January 2014.
 The militant group has spread over central and northern Iraq and Syria, leaving a trail of death and destruction.
-In response to this threat, a US-led coalition of regional and Western powers started a campaign of air strikes in 2014.
-ISIS has lost a significant part of the territory it controlled in Iraq and Syria.
-The group’s last major stronghold is the city of Mosul, located in North Iraq.
-The eastern part of the city has been liberated by Iraqi forces, the battle for the Western part is still ongoing
+In response to this threat, a US-led coalition of regional and Western powers started a campaign of airstrikes in 2014.
+ISIS was defeated over several years.
+Leaving a country devastated behind.
+Iraq is plagued by sectarian violence, corruption and political infight.

 In 1974, the Kurdistan region in Northern Iraq was granted limited autonomy by the Iraqi government.
 However, Iraq continuously tried to get control of the area by military interventions up until 1991, after which a no-fly zone was established above the area in 1991.
 One year later, the Kurdistan Regional Government (KRG) was formed by the Kurdistan National Assembly.
 Iraqi Kurdistan consists of the governorates of Erbil, Sulaymaniyah, Duhok and Halabja.